oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

   The tool SHOULD implement an option to use the latest available CWE version at the time of the conversion that still matches.

+* `/vulnerabilities[]/remediations[]`:
-* `/vulnerabilities[]/remediations[]`: The CSAF 2.0 to CSAF 2.1 converter MUST convert any remediation with the category `vendor_fix` into the category `optional_patch` if the product in question is in one of the product status groups "Not Affected" or "Fixed" for this vulnerability.
+  * The CSAF 2.0 to CSAF 2.1 converter MUST convert any remediation with the category `vendor_fix` into the category `optional_patch` if the product in question is in one of the product status groups "Not Affected" or "Fixed" for this vulnerability.
     Otherwise, the category `vendor_fix` MUST stay the same.
-  The CSAF 2.0 to CSAF 2.1 converter MUST output a warning if the value of the category was changed including the products it was changed for.
     If multiple products are associated with the remediation - either directly or through a product group - and the products belong to different product status groups, the CSAF 2.0 to CSAF 2.1 converter MUST duplicate the remediation, change the category in one instance to `optional_patch` and distribute the products accordingly as stated by the conversion rule.
+  * The CSAF 2.0 to CSAF 2.1 converter MUST convert any remediation with the category `none_available` into the category `fix_planned` if the product in question is also listed in a remediation of the category `vendor_fix` with a `date` in the future or no `date` at all.
+    Consequently, the product MUST be removed from the remediation of the category `vendor_fix`.
+    If it was the last product in that remediation, the remediation MUST be removed.
+  * The CSAF 2.0 to CSAF 2.1 converter MUST remove any product from a remediation with the category `none_available` if the product in question is also listed in a remediation of the category `vendor_fix` with a `date` in the past or to the exact same time.
+    If it was the last product in that remediation, the remediation MUST be removed.
+  * In any other case, the CSAF 2.0 to CSAF 2.1 converter MUST preserve the product in the remediation of the category `none_available`.
+  * The CSAF 2.0 to CSAF 2.1 converter MUST output a warning if a remediation was added, deleted or the value of the category was changed, including the products it was changed for.

 > A tool MAY implement options to convert other Markdown formats to GitHub-flavored Markdown.